neclimdul/marketo-rest/docs/Asset/Api/StaticListsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$folder = "folder_example"; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
+$folder = 'folder_example'; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
 $offset = 56; // int | Integer offset for paging
 $max_return = 56; // int | Maximum number of static lists to return.
 Max 200, default 20.
-$earliest_updated_at = "earliest_updated_at_example"; // string | Exclude static lists prior to this date.
+$earliest_updated_at = 'earliest_updated_at_example'; // string | Exclude static lists prior to this date.
 Must be valid ISO-8601 string.
 See <a href=\"http://developers.marketo.com/rest-api/lead-database/fields/field-types/\">Datetime</a> field type description.
-$latest_updated_at = "latest_updated_at_example"; // string | Exclude static lists after this date.
+$latest_updated_at = 'latest_updated_at_example'; // string | Exclude static lists after this date.
 Must be valid ISO-8601 string.
 See <a href=\"http://developers.marketo.com/rest-api/lead-database/fields/field-types/\">Datetime</a> field type description.

 try {
     $result = $apiInstance->getStaticListsUsingGET($folder, $offset, $max_return, $earliest_updated_at, $latest_updated_at);